shalakhin/facebook/README.md

 # facebook

-Facebook Graph API fo Go.
+Facebook Graph API for Go.

 It is work in progress for now and pull requests are highly appreciated.

 ## Installation & Update